simon-javier/backup-manuscript-thesis/main.typ

 *PyTorch:* A deep learning framework used for implementing, training, and fine-tuning convolutional neural networks (CNNs) and vision transformers.
 PyTorch enabled seamless integration with pre-trained models, dynamic computation graphs, and GPU acceleration.

-*Torchvision:* A PyTorch companion library is used to load pre-trained models, including EfficientNetV2, RegNetY-16GF, and ResNet50, apply standard image transformations, and access utility functions for computer vision tasks.
+*Torchvision:* A PyTorch companion library used for loading pre-trained models (e.g., EfficientNetV2, RegNetY16GF, ResNet50), applying standard image transformations, and accessing utility functions for computer vision tasks.

 *Torchmetrics:* A PyTorch-native library for computing evaluation metrics such as accuracy, precision, recall, and F1-score.
 Its modular design ensured consistent metric computation across training, validation, and testing phases.